bureeds/The-Wester-Project/README.md

 # The-Wester-Project
-Bot and tools for browser game using Selenium. also my first python project.
+## Tools for browser game The-West using Python Selenium.

+## Disclaimer
+for educational purposes only.